Aaron Traylor

 Bio

-I am a sixth year PhD student studying computer science at Brown University.
-I am working with Professor Ellie Pavlick in the LUNAR (Language UNderstanding And Representation) Lab, and I am also advised by Professor Roman Feiman of the Brown Language and Thought Lab.
+I was a PhD student at Brown University.
+I worked with Professor Ellie Pavlick in the LUNAR (Language UNderstanding And Representation) Lab, and I was also advised by Professor Roman Feiman of the Brown Language and Thought Lab.

 In the summer of 2019, I worked as an intern at Megagon Labs.